smogon/pokemon-showdown/data/mods/gen1jpn/README.md

  - Swift does not ignore accuracy checks except against substitutes.
  - Draining moves, such as Absorb or Mega Drain, fail on substitutes.
 Funnily enough, Draining moves not failing against Substitutes was a glitch introduced when the games were internationally released which eventually became a feature of later generations.
+ - Some Pokemon for access to Japanese event-only moves such as Pikachu with Fly and Fearow with Pay Day.